-- a.
-If a student's Graduate GPA, the Plan of Study GPA, or the Overall GPA falls below 3.0, the student will be placed on academic probation and receive a deficiency notice from the Online Graduate Committee. - b.
-The student will be required to raise the Graduate GPA, the Plan of Study GPA, and the Overall GPA to a minimum of a 3.0 within 9 credit hours or two semesters, whichever comes first.
+a.
+If a student's Graduate GPA, the Plan of Study GPA, or the Overall GPA falls below 3.0, the student will be placed on academic probation and receive a deficiency notice from the Online Graduate Committee.

+- b.
+The student will be required to raise the Graduate GPA, the Plan of Study GPA, and the Overall GPA to a minimum of a 3.0 within one semester.
 Any coursework that earns either a Z or a Y grade cannot be counted to raise the GPA. - c.
 If the student fails to raise the Graduate GPA, the Plan of Study GPA, and the Overall GPA to a minimum of a 3.0 within the allotted time (as defined in b above), the student will receive a letter from the Online Graduate Committee notifying him/her that he/she will be recommended for withdrawal from the Program. - d.
 A student may appeal actions concerning dismissal by first petitioning the Director of the T. Denny Sanford School of Social and Family Dynamics within 10 business days of receiving the withdrawal notice from the Online Graduate Committee.
 In this circumstance, the Graduate Director/School Director will review student appeals.
+At the discretion of the Graduate Director/School Director, probation may be extended by one semester under certain circumstances.
 Students should refer to the official ASU Graduate Satisfactory Academic Progress Guidelines and Dismissal Processes document (https://graduate.asu.edu/sites/default/files/gap/guidelines-for-academic-progress-and-dismissal-process-5.14.15.pdf) for additional details.